EastEriq/QHYccd-matlab/SDKincongruences.md

   acquisition segfaults in `_ZN7QHYBASE14QHYCCDDemosaicEPvjjjS0_h`.
-Ok, it is stated in [here](https://www.qhyccd.com/bbs/index.php?topic=6038.msg31762#msg31762) and [here](https://www.qhyccd.com/bbs/index.php?topic=5903.msg31631#msg31631), but seriously, it should be handled more gracefully/
+Ok, it is stated in [here](https://www.qhyccd.com/bbs/index.php?topic=6038.msg31762#msg31762) and [here](https://www.qhyccd.com/bbs/index.php?topic=5903.msg31631#msg31631), but seriously, it should be handled more gracefully.

 + The organization of pixels in the image buffer, when in 8bit/color mode w/o binning, is different from images returned in single frame and in live mode.
-I'm not always able to make sense only of it.
+I'm not always able to make sense of it.
 In single frame in particular, the organization seems to be differently wrong (e.g. image split and reinterleaved, buffer only partially filled) when the mode is changed.